khairilushan/iOS-Project-Setup/README.md

-# KU-iOS-Project-Setup
+# iOS Project Setup

 This is my new basic setup for iOS project.
 This is also my learning project.
-So you could find some mistakes from my code, such as my VIPER implementation,how I use Swinject for dependency injection or even how I create my base network layer.
+So you could find some mistakes from my code, such as my `VIPER` implementation,how I use `Swinject` for dependency injection, how I createD my base network layer with `Moya`.
 Please share with me you thoughts.

-## General Setup
-- Swift 4
-- XCode 9

-## Architecture
-VIPER

 ## Dependencies
-- RxSwift 4.0 : For reactive programming
+- RxSwift
-- RxCocoa 4.0 : Cocoa framework extension for Reactive stuff
+- RxCocoa
-- Swinject 2.1.0 : Dependency Injection
+- Swinject
-- Alamofire 4.4 : Networking
-- Moya : Provide abstract layer of our networking
+- Alamofire + Moya
-- Gloss 2.0.0-beta.2 : JSON parser
-- RealmSwift : For database
+- RealmSwift
-- IGListKit : To maintain UICollectionView
+- IGListKit

 ## Resources
 - VIPER : https://blog.mindorks.com/building-ios-app-with-viper-architecture-8109acc72227
 - Modularizing component/ dependencies : https://github.com/Swinject/Swinject/blob/master/Documentation/Assembler.md
-- Clean Architecture (Inspired from an Android project): https://github.com/android10/Android-CleanArchitecture-Kotlin
 - IGListKit : https://academy.realm.io/posts/tryswift-ryan-nystrom-refactoring-at-scale-lessons-learned-rewriting-instagram-feed/